ITF-6

-ITF-6 is the implementation of an Interleaved 2 of 5 (ITF) barcode to encode a addon to ITF-14 and ITF-16 barcodes.
+ITF-6 is the implementation of an Interleaved 2 of 5 (ITF) barcode to encode an addon to ITF-14 and ITF-16 barcodes.
 Originally was developed as a part of JIS specification for Physical Distribution Center.
-Instead of ITF-14, it wasn’t standardized by ISO Committee but it is widely used to encode additional data to Global Trade Item Number such as items quantity or container weight.
+Instead of ITF-14, it wasn't standardized by ISO Committee but it is widely used to encode additional data to Global Trade Item Number such as items quantity or container weight.

 History

 In 1983, the Logistics Symbol Committee proposed the Interleaved 2 of 5 barcode as a method to improve the JAN code.
 In 1985, a logistics symbol JIS drafting committee was set up at the Distribution System Development Center, and the final examination was started toward JIS.
 Then in 1987 it was standardized as JIS-X-0502, a standard physical distribution barcode symbol ITF-14/16/6.

 The ITF barcode has an add-on version for displaying the weight, etc., and it is possible to encode a 5-digits numerical value and 6-th check character as ITF-6 after ITF-14 or ITF-16(obsolete in 2010).